-It won't rival Netflix for drama, but 40 world leaders will try to save the planet from ever worsening global warming in a two-day climate summit livestreamed for binge viewing.
+WASHINGTON – It won't rival Netflix for drama, but 40 world leaders will try to save the planet from ever-worsening global warming in a two-day climate summit livestreamed for binge viewing.

 While there will be many faces on screen, this will clearly be President Joe Biden’s show.

 Along the way, there may be intrigue, potential conflicts and pathos.
-Here’s a viewer’s guide:
+A viewer’s guide:

 HOW TO WATCH

 It’s simple: The U.S. is returning to the climate fight and wants to lead again.

 After the United States helped negotiate the last two climate agreements — 1997’s Kyoto Protocol and 2015’s Paris accord — Presidents George W. Bush and Donald Trump backed out.
 The United States last year became the only country to leave the Paris deal.